CoolProp/CoolProp/Web/coolprop/wrappers/MathCAD/MATHCADPrime.rst

 Pre-compiled binaries
 =====================

-Pre-compiled binaries can be downloaded from :sfdownloads:`MathCADPrime`.
-Development binaries coming from the buildbot server can be found at :sfnightly:`MathCADPrime`.
+Pre-compiled binaries can be downloaded from :sfdownloads:`MathcadPrime`.
+Development binaries coming from the buildbot server can be found at :sfnightly:`MathcadPrime`.

 To Use
 ------

-* Copy CoolPropMathcadWrapper.dll file to C:\\Program Files\\PTC\\Mathcad Prime 3.1\\Custom Functions
+* Copy CoolPropMathcadWrapper.dll file to C:\\Program Files\\PTC\\Mathcad Prime 7.0.0.0\\Custom Functions; where x.0.0.0 is the Mathcad Prime version being used.

-* Open the CoolPropFluidProperties.xmcd file in MathCAD, all CoolProp functions should evaluate properly.
-If not, press <Ctrl>-F9 to force recalculation of the entire workbook.
+* Open the CoolPropFluidProperties.xmcd file in Mathcad Prime, all CoolProp functions should evaluate properly.
+If not, press <Ctrl>-F5 to force recalculation of the entire workbook.

 User-compiled binaries
 ======================